 User Manual.
 A comprehensive user manual in PDF form describes NASGRO features, including many appendixes with technical details about K solutions, net section stress solutions, crack transitioning, failure assessment diagrams, and much more.

 Operating System and Hardware Requirements.
-NASGRO runs and has been tested on all Windows platforms (7, 8, and 10) and runs equally well on 32-bit and 64-bit systems; however, as a 32-bit code it does not take advantage of the 64-bit architecture.
-NASGRO requires approximately 400MB of disk space for NASGRO program and data file installation.
-The NASGRO component programs each typically take up less than 25MB of RAM.
+NASGRO has been successfully installed and tested on a variety of different Windows operating systems.
+Current development and testing activity is focused on Windows 10 implementations.
+NASGRO requires installation on a 64-bit Windows operating system with at least 4GB of RAM to execute.
+NASGRO requires approximately 500MB of disk space for NASGRO program and data file installation.
 NASGRO Consortium members and site licensees may install NASGRO in a server environment.
 Disk space requirements are a function of user data files (e.g. load spectrum files) and program output files (dependent on user-selected frequency of writing output to file).
 For graphics display, a minimum vertical screen resolution of 800 pixels is needed; for example, a resolution of 1280x800 (width x height) is sufficient.
-A display DPI setting of 96 is also recommended.
+A main display setting of 100% is also recommended.
 Complete details regarding the NASGRO installation process and system requirements are available here.